prashantarora873/Twitter-Data-Analysis/ReadME (How to execute).txt

 7. Configure Flume to copy data to HDFS

-	(a) Create a file flume.conf inside /usr/lib /apache-flume-1.6.0bin/conf and add the following parameters in it:
+	(a) Create a file flume.conf inside /usr/lib /apache-flume-1.6.0bin/conf and add the following parameters into it:

 		# Naming the components on the current agent.
 		TwitterAgent.sources = Twitter